gonzalo-bulnes/kata-python-web-app/doc/identify_data_structures.md

 When to stop?
 -------------

 Remains for us to talk about the relationship between domains and namespaces on one hand, and change on the other.
 That is pretty quick: suffice to say that _often_, things that belong to the same domain tend to change together.
-If our map service starts using miles instead of kilometers to define a journey, it is likely that a few of the functions that it provides will change accordingly.
+If our map service starts using kilometers instead of meters, or miles to define a journey, it is likely that a few of the functions that it provides will change accordingly.

 As a rule of thumb, we want things that change together to be grouped together, so that we know where to look for updates when that happens.
 Modules being both namespaces and separate files in Python are great for that.